Pedro Poveda Castroverde: Death

-When the Civil War broke out, he was identified as an enemy by Republicans who wished to dechristianize the schools.
+When the Civil War broke out, he was identified as an enemy by the Socialist Republicans who wished to dechristianize the schools.
 A few days before his death he wrote, "Now more than ever we must study the lives of the first Christians so as to learn from them how to behave in times of persecution.
 See how they obeyed the Church, how they confessed Christ, how they prepared for martyrdom, how they prayed for their persecutors and forgave them...."

 At dawn on 28 July 1936 a group of paramilitaries came to search his house.
 Fr.
 Pedro identified himself, saying: "I am a priest of Christ".
 He was shot by firing squad for his faith and for the cause of Christian education.
 Father Poveda was sixty-one years old.

 Veneration

 Memorial to Poveda in the Almudena Cathedral, Madrid.

 He was beatified by Pope John Paul II at St. Peter's Basilica on 10 October 1993, together with Victoria Diez, a member of the Teresian Association.
-This association has schools around the world, including Brazil.
-Ireland, Philippines, India and in most South American capitals.
+This association has schools around the world, including Brazil, Ireland, Philippines, India and in most South American capitals.
 He was canonized on 4 May 2003 by Pope John Paul II in Madrid, Spain.
 His work is continued by the many men, women and youth on four continents by the Teresian Association.